SkynetLabs/skynet-js/README.md

 ## Development

-- Clone the repository
+1. Clone the repository
-- Run `yarn`
+1. Run `yarn`
-- Run `yarn test` to run the tests
+1. Run `yarn test` to run the tests

+### Requirements

+We have some automated checks that must pass in order for code to be accepted.
+These include:

+- Type-checking and other code lints must pass.
+- Every function must have a complete JSDoc-style docstring.
+- 100% code coverage is enforced.
+Every statement and conditional branch must be tested.

+Note that the 100% coverage requirement is a _minimum_.
+Just because a line of code is tested does not mean it is tested _well_, that is, with different values and combinations of values.
+Tests should be as thorough as possible, within reason.